MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaForwardUserEventInstance.md

 # Invoke-MgBetaForwardUserEventInstance

 ## SYNOPSIS
-This action allows the organizer or attendee of a meeting event to forward the\nmeeting request to a new recipient.
+This action allows the organizer or attendee of a meeting event to forward themeeting request to a new recipient.
-If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action\nalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's\ncopy of the meeting event.
+If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this actionalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer'scopy of the meeting event.
 This convenience is not available when forwarding from an Outlook.com account.

 ## SYNTAX